nyfine99/mckelveyschofield/README.md

 - McKelvey-Schofield pathfinding capabilities for voters with any weighted L1 or L2 norm utility functions.
 - A justification as to the validity of the winset boundary algorithm.
 - Exploration and possible implementation of non-greedy McKelvey-Schofield pathfinding.
-- Exploration of ranked-choice voting winsets, and how the introduction of a new policy influences the winner.
+- Exploration of ranked-choice voting with limits on how many policies voters can put on their ballots, and finding the optimal location to insert a new policy.

 ![pets_election](https://github.com/user-attachments/assets/66834c4c-b68e-4000-953d-8683cc284afe)